tytydraco/yessleep/out/If_you_see_an_abandoned_picnic_basket_DONT_OPEN_IT.md

 As I patched my leg that evening I also decided to patch some other areas of my life.
 No longer would I hide from affection.
 I've seen what that can do.

-Spending the better part of three hours I responded to all those who had reached out to me and attempted to rebuild some bridges..
+Spending the better part of three hours I responded to all those who had reached out to me in an attempt to rebuild some bridges..
 I'm proud to say there were even a few phone calls.

 "Hey Willy.
 How you been?" asked one friend.